snhb2002/Cybersecurity-Project-1/README.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet.
+The machines on the internal network are not exposed to the public Internet

 Only the Elk machine can accept connections from the Internet.
 Access to this machine is allowed only from the following IP addresses:
 - 70.115.247.120